 What to do

 Surely something has to change.
 Companies like Sanpellegrino need to take some responsibility and package their drinks using recyclable materials.
-Tesco (and other supermarkets) need to step up and implement a workable plan.
+(Update 18/3/20 – Sanpellegrino, who is owned by Nestle, replied via Twitter than they ‘reducing plastic waste is our urgent priority’ and then said they ‘are committed to making 100% of our packaging recyclable or reusable by 2025’.
+Does ‘5 years’ equate to ‘urgent’?)
+Tesco (and other supermarkets) need to step up and implement a workable plan (Update 18/3/20 – Tesco failed to respond).
 However, I get the impression that taking action will result in additional costs and lower profits.

 Next time I go to Tesco I will remove as much of the plastic packaging as I can and leave it there.
 The plastic waste will still end of in landfill, but maybe Tesco will start taking notice that their customers want change.

 (Update 18/3/20 – Since writing the blog, we have worked hard to reduce our single plastic use.
 We now have milk delivered in glass bottles by a milkman.
 I now only use bars of soap packaged in cardboard or loose.
 All vegetables are bought loose, when available.
 There are many more things that we intend to do to further reduce our plastic footprint, but some help from the food manufacturers and supermarkets would be greatly appreciated!)